Observation of hexagonal close-packed water ice at conditions in ice giant planetary interiors

-Consistent with this interpretation, the $d$-spacings corresponding to the 111 fcc and 002 hcp reflections closely match, indicating that the two structures mainly differ in the stacking order of the dense oxygen planes.
-The integrated diffractogram collected at $\sim$ 82 GPa and $\sim$ 1086 K is shown in the bottom panel of Fig. \ref{fig1}c, displaying the full set of Bragg reflections from the fcc lattice ($a_{\mathrm{fcc}} = 3.381$~\AA), together with additional peaks from the hexagonal lattice ($a_{\mathrm{hex}} = 2.383$~\AA, $c_{\mathrm{hex}} = 3.882$~\AA).
+In the first run, we obtained high-quality single crystals of fcc ice by heating the sample up to 2000~K at around 80~GPa.
+Diffraction images were then collected by cooling the crystal.
+As shown in Fig. \ref{fig2}(a), below approximately 1400~K, the fcc diffraction peaks became noticeably deformed, and a diffuse intensity developed, connecting the 200 and 111 fcc reflections.
+Upon further cooling, well-defined, novel diffraction peaks appeared along the diffuse streaks, which can be unambiguously indexed by a hcp lattice.
+This evolution indicates a progressive splitting of the 111 and 200 fcc reflections into the 100, 002, and 101 hcp reflections.
+At 1086 K, transformations remained incomplete, with the coexistence of fcc, hcp and bcc domains.
+Consistently, the $d$-spacings corresponding to the 111 fcc and the 002 hcp reflections closely match, indicating that the two structures differ primarily in the stacking sequence of the dense oxygen planes.
+The fully integrated diffractogram collected at $\sim$ 82 GPa and $\sim$ 1086 K is shown in Fig. \ref{fig2}(b), displaying the set of Bragg reflections from the fcc lattice ($a_{\mathrm{fcc}} = 3.381$~\AA), together with additional peaks from the hexagonal lattice ($a_{\mathrm{hex}} = 2.383$~\AA, $c_{\mathrm{hex}} = 3.882$~\AA).
 The latter yields a $c_{\mathrm{hex}}/a_{\mathrm{hex}}$ ratio of 1.629, consistent with the formation of an hcp polytype derived from the parent fcc structure.
+Very recently, Andriambariarijaona et al. \cite{andriambariarijaona_observation_2025} reported a mixed close-packed ice structure manifested as a broad diffraction signal around the fcc 111 reflection, from reverberating-shock experiments coupled with ultrafast XRD.
+This fcc–hcp coexistence observed at $150$–$180$ GPa and $\sim2500$ K, dominated by the fcc packing, is consistent with our observations.
+In fact, recent large scale simulations employing machine learning potentials showed that the free energies of fcc and hcp (or quasi-hcp) arrangements are nearly identical across a wide thermodynamic P-T range \cite{cheng_phase_2021,reinhardt_thermodynamics_2022}.
+The coexistence of fcc and hcp local arrangements observed here and in ref. \citenum{andriambariarijaona_observation_2025} may arise from stacking disorder and mechanical plasticity, as discussed by Matusalem \emph{et al.} \cite{matusalem_plastic_2022}.